-Healthy Baked Chicken Tenders are the perfect 30-minute weeknight meal.
+Healthy Baked Chicken Tenders (no breading) are the perfect 30-minute weeknight meal.
 Juicy chicken coated in gluten-free, garlic parmesan breading and oven-baked until crispy and golden brown.

-You are seriously gonna want to try this recipe!
-We can’t get enough of these Healthy Baked Chicken Tenders.
-We usually double the batch because everyone wants seconds, and there never seems to be enough.
+We can't get enough of this Healthy Baked Chicken Tenders recipe.
+We usually double the batch because everyone wants seconds, and there is never enough.

-We also love that these Oven Baked Chicken Tenders cook in about 20 minutes, so dinner is on the table in roughly 30 minutes.
+We also love that these Baked Chicken Tenders cook in about 20 minutes, so dinner is on the table in roughly 30 minutes.
 If you have leftovers, use our step-by-step guide to reheating chicken tenders.

-Traditionally, the tenders are dredged in flour, then dipped in an egg mixture, then coated in breadcrumbs.
+Traditionally, the tenders are dredged in flour, dipped in an egg mixture, then coated in breadcrumbs.

 Total bonus in the mom handbook!
 Definitely add these to your Weekly Meal Planning!